 My parents chose a small quieter bloco during the morning to party with moderation <3

-Search for the official schedule from the city you are going, but also try to find the alternative and unofficial blocos.
+Search for the official schedule from the city you are going, but also try to find alternative and unofficial blocos.
 To find them, the best way is using personal contacts and internet: look for the city’s carnival groups and events on facebook, ask friends that are from there or went there recently, talk to people at the city’s CouchSurfing group and ask for directions.
 During the party you will probably change plans several times, but it’s good to know what neighborhood to go when the day starts to avoid decisions while sleepy and/or hangover.

 In Belo Horizonte, my home city, I love the blocos that leave early in the morning (9h AM).
 I usually wake up, have a great and nutritious breakfast, put on my costume and hit the streets until I feel like I’m over the day’s carnival.

-Since you have already a rough plan for each carnival day, you can use the blocos’ themes to inspire your costumes!
+Since you have a rough plan for each carnival day already (ideally), you can use the blocos’ themes to inspire your costumes!
 I usually choose one costume to wear on each day, so I don’t have to go back home to change in the middle of carnival or carry extras with me.
 I decide which bloco has the coolest theme and wear accordingly.
 Another option is to wear a costume that matches the first bloco each day, to make sure I’ll have it intact at least in the beginning – later, the hair will look strange, I’m gonna be sweaty and I’ll probably loose a few feathers and props after a few hours partying.

 Only take to carnival what can stay in carnival